bot-games/drones/bot-example/kotlin/README.md

 `./gradlew shadowJar`

 will create `./botfun-drones.jar` for you
+run it with `java -jar botfun-drones.jar`